edgeandnode/contracts-challenge/README.md

 #### Context

-ETHPaymentEscrow provides a service where a Service Provider can stake some ETH to provide a service, and collect payments from a Payer.
+`ETHPaymentEscrow` allows "Service Providers" to stake some ETH to provide an off-chain service and collect payments from a "Payer".
-Payers must previously deposit funds in the ETHPaymentEscrow contract as escrow.
+Payers must previously deposit funds in the `ETHPaymentEscrow` contract as escrow.
 Payers can then sign Vouchers (using an EIP-712 signed message) and send them off-chain to the Service Provider.
 The Service Provider can then post the Voucher on-chain to collect the payment.

 #### Requirements